carlos-exe/Feet-Image-Segmentation-App/README.md

 - Fluke iSee app installed (for thermal capture functionality)
 - TensorFlow Lite support library

+## Instructions to use another model
+- Open app/src/main/ml and load your tflite model here
+- Open app/src/main/java/com/carlos_ordonez/feet_mamitas/MainActivity.kt and replace in line 152, on the function "loadModelFile", "model.tflite" for the name of your model.

 ## Setup Instructions
 1. Clone the repository:
    ```bash